Dre Campbell Farm

 9. Coconut Oil

-Coconut oil is also excellent for flea prevention.
+Some pet owners use coconut oil to help soothe skin and possibly discourage fleas.
 Apply a small amount to your pet’s skin and rub it all over.

 10. Vacuuming

-Since fleas and their eggs can slip into crevices and small spaces, it is essential to vacuum your home at least once a week.
+Since fleas and their eggs can slip into crevices and small spaces, it is essential to vacuum several times a week during active infestations.

 Vacuum all the nooks and crannies—including under furniture, chairs, beds, and the room’s corners.